rafinhatrevs/pick-a-color/README.md

-Atividade + Pick a Color
+Activity - Pick a Color